Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Law Enforcement

-Permits law enforcement agencies to use UAS to collect data at testing sites and to locate lost or missing persons in areas where individuals have no reasonable expectation of privacy.
+Permits law enforcement agencies to use unmanned aircraft system to collect data at testing sites and to locate lost or missing persons in areas where no reasonable expectation of privacy exists.

 View source